Weighing the Sun with five photographs: Introduction

 \section{Introduction}

 Our solar system is completly dominated by the Sun.
 Its huge mass bounds the eight planets in elliptical orbits around it.
 The proper explanation of the motion of each planet can be found from the Newton's law of universal gravitation.
-One of the greatest triumph of Newton's law is to provide the physics foundation to the empirical observations encompassed in the three Kepler's laws.
+One of the greatest triumph of Newton's law is to provide the physics foundation to the empirical observations encompassed in the Kepler's three laws.

 Understanding Kepler's laws allow us to calculate the relation between the shape of the orbit of each planet around Sun and the amount of time (the period) that takes one revolution around it.
-This relation depends only on the mass of the Sun, and usually is used to calculate the distance to it or the period of the celestial object orbiting it.
+This relation depends only on the mass of the Sun in our solar system, and usually is used to calculate the distances to it or the period of the celestial object orbiting it.
 However, it can be used in the opposite way.
-If the distance and period are known, then the mass of the central star can be calculated.
+If the perihelion and aphelion distances, and the period are known, then the mass of the central star can be calculated.

-The purpose of this work is to draw attention that the mass of the Sun can be accuratelly calculated with only five photographs of the Sun taken from Earth.
-Our aim is to draw attention that any student can perform this project in an very easy way in an span of time of about four months.
+The purpose of this work is to draw attention that the mass of the Sun can be accurately calculated with only five photographs of the Sun taken from Earth.
+Our aim is to show that any student can perform this project in an very easy way in an span of time of about three months.
 Only five photographs are needed as they provide five data points for the Earth's position around the Sun.
 With those five points, always a conic curve can be found to fit them.
 As we will show below, that conic curve will correspond to an ellipse.
 Thus, knowing the ellipse properties, we are able to calculate the Sun's mass.

+All this can be done by using Kepler's third law for planetary motion.
+This law relates the parameters of the elliptical orbit of a planet with the mass of the central star in which it revolves. {When the star is at one of the focus of the elliptical orbit, the third law tell us that the cube of the semimajor axis $a$ of the orbit is proportional to the square of the period $T$ of one revolution around that star, i.e., the ratio $a^3/T^2$ is a constant.
+Finding the value of that constant was one of the greatest achievements of Newton's law of gravitation.
+Mathematically, the Kepler's third law can be derived from first principles from Newton's law of gravitation \cite{thomasc}, to simply be written as